rounakdatta/homelab.setup/README.md

 ## Deployment mechanism

 Deployments happen whenever a PR gets merged to the `main` branch.
-GitHub CI is used for all deployments.
-Whenever there's code merged, the CI instance boots up, joins my Tailscale network, runs the Ansible playbook and goes away once successful.
-Hence idempotence is a strict requirement here.
+GitHub CI is used for all deployments and the secrets are kept in Bitwarden (non self-hosted).
+Whenever there's code merged, the CI instance boots up, joins my Tailscale network, picks up the Bitwarden secrets, runs the Ansible playbook and goes away once successful.
+Needless to say, idempotence is therefore a strict requirement here.

 ## Backup mechanism

-All the application containers are mapped to a persistent storage in the mounted HDD.
+All the application containers are mapped to a persistent storage location in the mounted HDD.
 And this giant data directory is being backed up to object storage (Backblaze B2 in my case).
 Encrypted, incremental backups - thanks to Duplicati.

-## History of the host machine
+## Evolution of the host machine

 1. 1GB DigitalOcean droplet
     - The now-archived [repository](https://github.com/rounakdatta/homeserver.setup) used to deploy applications natively (non-containerized) and given memory was limited, very few applications were deployed.
     - Since DO droplets have dedicated IPv4, exposing services publicly was not at all a concern.
 2. Raspberry Pi 4
-    - The Raspberry Pi performed really well in the initial 3 months of setting up, until summer spoiled the party.
+    - The Raspberry Pi performed really well in the initial 3 months of setting up, until summer heat waves spoiled the party.
     - Pis being single-board computers tend to get very hot when overworking.
-    - The Pi (ARM) setup was very efficient on power and had a USB-connected HDD for storage.
+    - The Pi (ARM) setup was very efficient on power and had an external USB-connected HDD for storage.
     - The Pi ran DietPi - a stripped down Debian-based operating system.
 With 8GB of memory, it ran a large number of applications really well, although response times were quite high on average.
 3. Dell Latitude E6400
     - Migrating to a AMD64 (x64) old laptop was mostly trivial.
 The Dell machine runs Ubuntu server.
     - CPU, in comparison to the Pi is way more faster and resulted to slightly better response times.
     - Being a laptop, the machine provides battery backup to some extent and also a screen for urgent debugging.
     - However the laptop being decade-old, it tends to heat up a lot and needs active environmental cooling.

+## Future scopes

+The current host machine (Dell Latitude E6400) is almost at capacity and I have to be very conservative while deploying new applications.
+While the plan is to upgrade to a more powerful desktop machine, I'm also looking into distributed deployments.
+One of the main challenges in that is exposing a distributed interface for storage (like Ceph, SeaweedFS etc).
+Another point of future focus would be good metric collection and monitoring setup.